moccalotto/kissrpg/index.md

 she may roll d10 + d4 + d6 when performing melee attacks.

 **Karma Points**:
-Whenever your character fails a meaningful roll (i.e.  one that actually affects the character, party or plot), they are awarded a karma point.
+Whenever your character fails a meaningful roll (i.e.  one that actually affects the character, the party and/or the plot), they are awarded a karma point.
 Your character can spend these points to create advantages later in the game.
 Most notably, your character can spend 3 karma points to reroll their base die.
 Characters begin every session with exactly 2 karma points, no matter how many points they accumulated during